sarimgamerop-cloud/Master_Manager/README.md

 Visualize your habits with built-in:
 - **Bar Charts:** Breakdown of spending by category.
 - **Line Charts:** Monthly trend analysis to see how your spending evolves over time.
+- **Using simple tools not hefty libraries.**

 ### ☁️ Free Cloud Backup
 Never lose your data.
 Securely send a backup of your entire database directly to your Gmail inbox with one click.
+Use **Google AppPasswords** for App Password : https://myaccount.google.com/apppasswords

 ### 🛠️ Personalization
 - **Custom Branding:** Upload your own logo for a personalized dashboard.